 Cast-Iron Squash Pudding

-- 1 lb. butternut squash, cut into 1-inch chunks (about 3 cups)
+- 1 lb. butternut squash, peeled and cut into 1-in. chunks

 - 3 cups whole milk

 - One 1-lb. delicata squash